 Not all cats removed from mum grow into adults who have bad habits, but to reduce your chances, and raise a well-rounded kitten, plenty of time with mum, siblings and humans is an absolute must.

 When a kitten is little, he gets antibodies via his mother's milk, these help to keep him safe from infection.
-From 8 weeks of age, he has a series of vaccinations, spaced 4 weeks apart (8 weeks, 12 weeks, 16 weeks).
-The reason for this is the antibodies the mother has provided can affect the effectiveness of a single vaccine.
-A young kitten separated from his mother may not have as much protection as an older cat who has been weaned and fully vaccinated.
+From 8 weeks of age, he has a series of THREE vaccinations, spaced 4 weeks apart (6-8 weeks, 10-12 weeks, 14-16 weeks).
+The reason for this is that the antibodies the mother has provided can affect the effectiveness of a single vaccine and these antibodies wane at different times in different kittens.
+Ideally a kitten will have received at least two of his vaccinations prior to going to his new home.

 My own personal story: